Below, find answers to the most frequently asked questions about:

 Courses may be taken at any accredited institution, whether online, overseas or at a community college.

-I don't know if my economics course fulfills your requirement.
+I don't know if my economics course fulfills your pre-requisite.
 May I send a syllabus for your review?

 Due to our large volume of prospective applicants, MSFS is unable to assess individual syllabi until applications have been submitted and the admissions process is underway.
-However, it is possible for you to receive "Conditional Admission" to our program if your course does not fulfill our economics prerequisite.
-In other words, you may be admitted on the "condition" that you will fulfill the prerequisite prior to August 1.
+However, it is possible for you to be granted admission to our program if your course does not fulfill our economics pre-requisite.
+In such a case, please refer to the information provided in the Admissions FAQ, “Can I still apply if I haven't already taken macroeconomics and microeconomics?"

 Do AP or IB courses count for the economics courses?